Waland2/BetterFiction/STYLE_GUIDE.md

 - Use single quotes for strings consistently
 - Add semicolons at the end of statements
 - Use consistent spacing around operators and brackets
-- Maximum line length: 100 characters
+- ~~Maximum line length: 100 characters~~ (broken for some html strings, but generally don't try to cram)

 ### 6. Naming Conventions
 - Use camelCase for variables and functions